lecode-official/mvvm-framework/Documentation/QuickStart.md

 ## The Navigation Service

 The navigation sub-system of the MVVM Framework is comprised of two services: `WindowNavigationService` and `NavigationService`.
 The `WindowNavigationService` is for creating new windows and opening them.
-When a window supports navigation (which is when it contains a `Frame`), then the window is a assigned an instance of `NavigationService`, which can be used for navigation between views *within* the window.
+When a window supports navigation (which is when it contains a `Frame`), then the window is assigned an instance of `NavigationService`, which can be used for navigation between views *within* the window.

 The navigation sub-system is also the component that takes care of instantiating view models, and injecting any dependencies into it.
 It also automatically injects the correct
-`NavigationService` for the current window into the view model if required.
-This makes navigation extremely easy, if you want to navigate to a new window, then just use the
-`WindowNavigationService`, if you want to navigate to another view within the current window, then use the `NavigationService`.
+`NavigationService` for the current window into the view model of the corresponding `Page` being displayed in the window, if required.
+This makes navigation extremely easy, if you want to navigate to a new window, then just use the `WindowNavigationService`, if you want to navigate to another view within the current window, then use the `NavigationService`.

 Lets say we want to create a second view, which lets the user create new todo list items.
 Then we would create a new view model (`CreateTodoListItemViewModel.cs`) for the view.
 In order to use the `NavigationService` for the current window, we would let the navigation sub-system inject it into the constructor of our new view model: